plone/training/transmogrifier/basics.rst

 or as a buildout on its own.
 For this training, we'll use it on its own.
 Follow the instructions below to get a sample Plone site running.
-You can use Python 3 if you are creating a Plone 5.2+ instance (recommended).
+Use Python 3 if you are creating a Plone 5.2+ instance (recommended).

 .. code-block:: console